AngelT99/angelt99/README.md

 #### Description:
-This website is to help people identify vegetarian food products from the ingredient lists since it is very time-consuming for vegetarians to look up the ingredients one by one whether they are vegetarian-friendly or not.
+This website is designed to help people identify vegetarian/vegan food products by taking and uploading a photo of the ingredient list, since it is very time-consuming for vegetarians to look up the ingredients one by one whether they are vegetarian-friendly or not.
 #### Technologies used:
 **MERN (MongoDB, Express, React, Node) full-stack, Javascript, HTML, CSS, JSX React, Testing**